arc42/docs.arc42.org-site/_pages/section-8.md

 * reference to typical usage of standard frameworks (e.g. using Hibernate for object/relational mapping)

 ### Structure of this Section
-A potential (but not mandatory) structure for the different concepts of this section could be:
+A potential (but not mandatory) structure for this section could be:

-* domain concepts
+* Domain concepts
 * User Experience concepts (UX)
 * Safety and security concepts
 * Architecture and design patterns
-* "Under-the-hood"
+* "Under-the-hood" concepts
-* development concepts
+* Development concepts
-* operational concepts
+* Operational concepts

-Note, that some individual concepts could be assigned to different sections of this list.
+Note: it might be difficult to assign individual concepts to one specific topic on this list.

 ![]({{ site.imageurl }}/08-Crosscutting-Concepts-Structure.png)

 </div>

+_&lt;describe concepts here >_

 {% include further-info.md
    category="concepts"